-As an employer, you must provide full-time employees with the ten minimum entitlements as specified under the NES and listed above.
+As an employer, you must provide full-time employees with the eleven minimum entitlements as specified under the NES and listed above.

 Under the NES, you and your full-time employees may agree to change their employment to a part-time or casual basis.
 The usual rules for ending employment apply, including giving or paying the employee the required notice, and paying out any leave or other entitlements owed.

 There are some circumstances under which you as the employer may change the basis of their employment to part-time or casual without their agreement.
 However, you need to consider whether: